 This is the term used by the Methodist Church to refer to reviews of the personal information (data) the Local Church, Circuit or District holds (known as a "data mapping" exercise) and maintain the results / keep them updated.
 It can also be referred to as a Data Audit.

 Managing Trustees need to know what personal data is being held and how it is being used.
 Personal data is any information that can either directly or indirectly identify a living individual.

 In the first instance this will require all those who hold data to report what they are holding and why.
-The simplest way may be to ask them to fill in a form for each type of data held.
-An example of this can be found on this page in both Word and PDF formats (2022 Data Mapping Form).
+One way to do this is to ask them to fill in a form for each different type of data held.
+The Data Mapping-Document Types file can help identify these.
+An example of the type of form can be found on this page in PDF format, or downloaded as an editable Word file (Data Mapping Collection).